vercel/examples/examples/feature-flag-split/README.md

 # A/B Testing with Split

 [Split](https://www.split.io/) is a feature delivery platform that powers feature flag management, software experimentation, and continuous delivery.
-In this demo you'll be able to do A/B testing at the edge.

 ## Demo